ifchicken/Kaggle-Titanic/README.md

 ## Data

-train.csv: 891 passengers with 12 attributes, including the labels (survived or dead) test.csv: 418 passengers with 11 attributes
+train.csv: 891 passengers with 12 attributes, including the labels (survived or dead)

+test.csv: 418 passengers with 11 attributes

+# Result

+training accuracy: 83%

+testing accuracy: 80%

+around top 10% of all the participating team

 ## Dependencies